luebbe/homie-node-collection/README.md

 - _\<node-id\>.maxTimeout_: The maximum time that the relay is turned on.
   Range = \[0s .. max(long)s].
 Default = 600 seconds.
 0 = no max timeout.
-  This is a per node setting, so pay attention that the node names are different.
+  This is a _per node_ setting, so pay attention that the node ids are different.

-This is a per node setting.
-The name of the setting is constructed from the node name + '.maxTimeout'.

 The relay can be controlled by posting to the follwing MQTT topics: